TAI’s Potential Impact on the Tax Base

 There are a variety of valid responses:

 Progressive corporate taxation could encourage tax fragmentation.
-Corporations might be incentivized to split themselves into smaller legal entities to avoid taxation.
-We expect this to be a minor concern, as this strategy should primarily target the largest MNEs, which have high public profiles, competing interests, and would certainly face precedent-setting litigation.
+Corporations would be strongly incentivized to split themselves into smaller legal entities to avoid taxation, which would create complex legal challenges.
+Highly sophisticated profit-shifting strategies could erode or eliminate the effectiveness of progressive taxation.
+Leading MNEs would certainly face precedent-setting litigation.

-All of these criticisms certainly hold value and we acknowledge them.
-But – they may have reduced relative importance in a world where an ever-increasing proportion of economic growth flows directly to AI capital and bypasses labor.
+All of these responses certainly hold value.
+But – through careful design of the implementation, most of these drawbacks could be mitigated.
+More generally, they may have reduced relative importance in a world where an ever-increasing proportion of economic growth flows directly to AI capital and bypasses labor.

 Finally, it’s crucial to note that this strategy is not a panacea for the tax base challenges surfaced by TAI.
 A healthy tax base is composed of layers of thoughtful, well designed mechanisms, most of which will need to be rethought for an AI-driven economy.
 Beyond updating existing mechanisms, even more radical ideas may need to be considered, such as: